How can I get my cat to stop scratching the furniture?

 Make your existing furniture less appealing

-If you already have furniture you’re in love with, try covering it with something smooth, like a piece of tinfoil (double-sided tape can help it stay in place), or a bit of plastic floor runner.
+If you already have furniture you’re in love with, try covering it with something smooth, like a piece of tinfoil (double-sided tape can help it stay in place), or a bit of plastic floor runner, like this one by Resilia.
 Sometimes floor runner turned pointy-side up works best.
 These are not necessarily attractive solutions from the homeowner’s point of view, but they may protect your investment in your furnishings.
 And you can always take the plastic floor runner off when company comes.

 Other options when you are desperate